ryanef/ryanfdev/src/content/project/ecs-fargate-vpc-networking.md

 terraform apply
 ```

 When it is done, it'll output the DNS address for the loadbalancer and you can visit that address in your browser.
 You may get a 503 error the first minute or so while the tasks finish launching.
 After the web application loads, try clicking "Profile" on the navigation menu and see if you get a message from the Python backend.
-If you say "error in profile", it's possible the backend container isn't totally complete and needs a few more seconds.
+If you see "error in profile" displayed on the page, it's possible the backend container needs a few more seconds to setup.

 ## Monitoring

 VPC Flow Logs, ECS Service and ECS Tasks are all using CloudWatch Logs and can be found with names like `vpcName-environment-*`.
 The Application Loadbalancer does not have logging enabled but if you wish to do that it will require making an S3 Bucket.
+X-Ray will be optional in a future version.

 ## Change Networking Details